-The Steinhart Aquarium is one of the most advanced and biologically diverse aquariums in the world, home to the world's deepest indoor living coral reef, an albino alligator, a colony of African penguins, a shark lagoon and more than 38,000 live animals representing over 900 species.
+The Steinhart Aquarium is one of the most advanced and biologically diverse aquariums in the world, home to the world's deepest indoor living coral reef, an albino alligator, a colony of African penguins, a tropical lagoon and more than 38,000 live animals representing over 900 species.
 Through partnerships with Academy scientists, who travel the world in search of new and little-known species, Steinhart’s biologists often display animals you won’t find in any other public aquarium.

 Our planetarium is home to one of the largest and most advanced all-digital domes in the world.
 The Academy’s Visualization Studio produces award-winning original planetarium shows that tell stories about faraway galaxies—and our home planet Earth—using scientific data to depict the most current discoveries.

 Kimball Natural History Museum

 The Kimball Natural History Museum explores some of the most significant discoveries and issues of our time.
 Explore majestic dioramas of African landscapes and animals and immerse yourself in exhibits that examine the evolution—and future—of life on Earth.
 And don’t miss our earthquake simulator, the Shake House, while learning about the natural forces that have shaped the Bay Area.

 Explore our lush, four-story rainforest, housed in a 90-foot glass dome and teeming with life from some of the most biodiverse places on Earth—from a leafcutter ant colony and free-flying birds and butterflies to enormous Amazonian fish.